Cleaning up FBX imports for baking and realtime use

 Exporting an Architectural Model from 3ds Max into Vizard

-The following video tutorial will guide you through exporting an architectural model with various layers to the compiled OSG format.
+The following video tutorial will guide you through exporting an architectural model with various layers to the binary OSG format.

 Read more